yonatankarni/anac2019/README.md

 run the following from the project root dir:

 * mvn initialize
-* mvn clean install -pl ourAgent
+* mvn clean install -pl biu3141Negotiator
 * mvn clean install

 in order to debug the agent, replace the last step with: